What is probate?

 I’m quite often asked: what is probate?
 A lot of people think that it is a tax, and that it’s an amount that is paid depending on how big the estate is.
 Wrong.

-Probate is just a legal document issued by the Supreme Court, confirming the validity of the Will, and giving the executor the legal right to deal with assets in the estate, particularly real estate.
+Probate is just a process of proving that a Will is valid, and having a legal document issued by the Supreme Court, confirming that validity.
+The endorsement by the Court, and that piece of parchment then allows the executor to deal with assets in the estate, particularly real estate.

 To apply for probate, the executor(s) need to submit an application to the Supreme Court in the form of an Originating Motion, to commence proceedings.
 All the proceedings are usually dealt with without anyone having to appear, so it is all just paperwork.